 - Read and agreed to terms and conditions of the Financial Aid policies and procedures

 - Completed all sections of the electronic application before March 31 (returning families) or May 31 (new families).

 - Made copies of application, tax returns, and all other documents.

-- Mailed a copy of 2012 tax returns, with all schedules and W-2s to FAST.
+- Mailed or scanned a copy of tax returns, with all schedules and W-2s to FAST.

 - Received email verification from FAST that application is complete.

 FAST provides 24/7 support.
 Call 1-877-326-FAST or email email@example.com.

 Contact Lynne Fazzio, director of Admissions and Financial Aid at (954) 262-4413.